kevinelliott/voxel/README.md

 voxel
 =====

-A voxel engine for Ruby, akin to voxel.js for JavaScript.
+A voxel engine for Ruby in similar vain as voxel.js for JavaScript -- simple, flexible, extendible, and performant.